Han-Cao/collapse-bubble/docs/merge_duplicates.md

 1. The input VCF should not have any overlapping alleles on the same haplotype before `bcftools norm`
 2. The input VCF should be sorted by only chr and position after `bcftools norm`.

 These ensure when 2 alleles are found at the same position, all variants except the first one must be left aligned to this position.
-Therefore, we can add indels to the first variant to reconstruct the original haplotype.
-This makes it possbible to concatenate alleles without reference genome (save a lot of time!).
+Therefore, we can concatenate indels to the first variant to reconstruct the original haplotype.
+This makes it possbible to concatenate alleles without querying reference genome.

 ## How it works

-Merging duplicated variant record in VCF is straiforward, but concatenating overlapping variants is a bit tricky ([previous discussion on why it is difficult](https://github.com/atks/vt/issues/16)).

-**TL;DR**: To concatenate variant A with variant B that was left aligned to the same position of A, we can right shift B to the end of A's reference allele, and then concatenate their alleles.
+**TL;DR**: To concatenate variant A and variant B, we can right shift B to the end of A's reference allele, and then concatenate their alleles.

 Proof: